nzambonivergara/whats-cookin/README.md

     - select the This Week button at the top left to view any recipes added to the weekly recipes section
     - click one or more tag bubbles at the bottom of the main view to see recipes containing the specific tag(s)
     - type in a recipe name or ingredient name in the live search bar to find specfic results
-3. From any of the recipes diplay views, the user can select the recipe card to view the individual recipe ingredients, instructions, image, and add/remove favorite and weekly recipes
+3. From any of the recipes diplay views, the user can select any recipe card to view the individual recipe's required ingredients, instructions, enlarged image, and add/remove recipe button to or from favorite and weekly recipes
+4. When in the favorites view, user can see and select any recipe card that has been favorited
+5. When in the weekly recipes view, user can see and select any recipe card that has been added to weekly recipes

+## Future Features

+- Create search functionality within favorites recipe section
+- Allow users to create and save recipe cards
+- Update weekly recipes view to include entire month and link to online calendar
 ---